You are here:

 Both domestically and globally, protecting human health and the environment is essential to sustainable economic growth and development.
 EPA supports these goals by working with domestic and international partners, providing technical analysis and capacity building assistance through knowledge-sharing and best practices, and supporting the dissemination and use of environment-friendly technologies and environmentally-supportive investments and financial instruments.

-Below are some earlier EPA engagements related to Environment, Trade and Finance.
-Additional engagements will be added in 2014.
+Below are some EPA engagements related to Environment, Trade and Finance.

 - December 2012: EPA Export Promotion at Power Industry Conference